 What makes Zumba different than most dance classes is the variety of music and dance styles in one class.
 Each Zumba class will include Salsa (the evolution of a traditional Cuban dance), Merengue (which originated in the Dominican Republic), Cumbia (from Cuba), Reggaeton (a dance from the underground music scene in Puerto Rico) and even a few pop songs, depending on the instructor.

 Zumba is also unique in that students follow the lead of the instructor rather than learning the choreography step-by-step so the class keeps moving and students don’t have to stop to ‘break down’ any steps or movements.
+So even if you don’t know how to Zumba, you’ll learn on the fly.

 The Benefits of Zumba Workouts and Fitness